 If you’re looking for a calm, grounded presence to help you navigate overwhelming emotions or complex life dynamics, Josette might be the right therapist for you.
 She is steady, kind, and deeply present—someone who brings both warmth and clarity into the room.
-Josette is a trauma-informed therapist who works with adults, children, teens, and couples navigating anxiety, attachment and relational wounds, the invisible weight of chronic stress, adoption identity struggles, and grief.
+Josette is a trauma-informed therapist who works with adults, children, and teens navigating anxiety, attachment and relational wounds, the invisible weight of chronic stress, adoption identity struggles, and grief.
 She’s especially skilled at helping people rebuild trust.
 Whether you’re a parent navigating shared custody, an adoptee or foster youth or parent, or a woman in midlife facing a quiet sense of “not okay,” Josette offers a space to feel safe, seen, and supported.
 Her approach is body-based, spiritually-sensitive, and rooted in the belief that real healing is possible.

 Josette’s clinical presence is calm, clear, and gently directive.
 Clients describe her as grounded, compassionate, and easy to talk to—but also deeply professional, with an ability to hold complex emotional landscapes without flinching.
 Josette brings a quiet integrity into the room: she’s organized, deeply attuned, and committed to doing what works.
 She weaves together somatic awareness, attachment theory, and trauma-responsive care in ways that help clients feel emotionally regulated, curious, and more connected to themselves.
 Whether she’s helping a teen find language for what they feel, guiding a couple through moments of disconnection, or supporting a parent navigating a high-conflict co-parenting situation, Josette offers steadiness, structure, and hope.